mozilla/amo-validator/README.rst

 ::

     [
         null,
         "This is the line with the error",
         "This is the second line of the file"
     ]

-The same rule applies for the end of a file.
+The same rule applies for the end of a file and for files with only one line.

 ---------
  Testing